ECE 5760: Laboratory 2

 to produce a sound in matlab.

--- Demo at least a 10x10 nonlinear solver array running using the audio codec on the FPGA
+-- Demo at least a 10x10 linear solver array running using the audio codec on the FPGA

 at real-time solution rate.

 - Week 3: demo full FPGA system below and compare to HPS.